 RLF Writing Fellows work throughout the UK in universities across the sector, helping students one-to-one.
 They complement other forms of support for writing development from a unique perspective as professional writers.

 RLF Consultant Fellows work in writing development across the higher education sector.
-Building on their experience as Fellows, they have undertaken an intensive programme of training and work experience, and offer a wide range of bespoke learning interventions.
+Building on their experience as Fellows, they have undertaken intensive training, and offer a wide range of bespoke learning interventions.

 Reading groups with a difference, these are led by practising writers.
 The groups read texts aloud and then examine the writing closely under the expert guidance of a professional author.

-Many school pupils are concerned about the gap between school and university writing.
+Many youngsters are concerned about the gap between school and university writing.
 RLF Fellows, with their university experience, are ideally placed to address these anxieties and work in schools with senior pupils to help demystify academic writing.